 We got momentarily confused when we came to a wash and the trail sign was down.
 This is where the Arizona Trail departs from an east-west trail known as the Grand Enchantment Trail.
 Using the Viewranger app we did quickly find our way back to the AZT.
 I should have know we were going the wrong way when I had to climb over the fence.

-After dinner Emily used our new water filter to clean the river water.
+After dinner Micah used our new water filter to clean the river water.
 We decided we would still add the iodine pills we had brought.

 I had brought my 15 mm F2.4 Irix Lens and my full tripod for some astrophotography.
 The conditions were not perfect with the city of Phoenix only about 45 minutes away but I got some fun shots.

 We watched a movie before calling it a night.
 The movie was about my calculus professor from university, James Stewart, who has written most of the calculus text books in use at universities around the world.
 I set my alarm for 3 am and we both got out of the tent to look at the starts.
 Never a bad idea.
 Such a great feeling to see the big sky while be so alone in the middle of the desert.